ajdamico/asdfree/README.md

 Replication Scripts

-* match published numbers exactly, prove that R produces the same results as other statistical languages.
+* match published numbers exactly to show that R produces the same results as other statistical languages.

 ------